oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 A deployment is the microservice itself, this is a replica set containing one or more pods.
 The deployment itself handles things like rolling upgrades by manipulating the replica sets.
 A replica set is a group of pods, it will ensure that if a pod fails (the program stops working) that another will be started.
 It's possible to add and remove replicas form a pod, but the key thing to note is that all pods within a replica set are the same.
 Finally we have the pods.
 In most cases a pod will contain a single user container (based on the image you supply) and if the container exits then a new one will be started.
 Pods may also contain kubernetes internal containers (for example to handle network redirections) and also pods can contain more than one user container, for example in the case of a web app a pod may have one container to operate the web app and another for a web server delivering the static content.

 Pods are monitored by services so that a service will direct traffic to pod(s_ that have labels (names / values) which match those specified in the services selector.
-If there are multiple pods matching then the Kuberneties netowrking layer switched between them, usually with a round robin approach (at least until we look at health and readiness !)
+If there are multiple pods matching then the Kubernetes netowrking layer switched between them, usually with a round robin approach (at least until we look at health and readiness !)

 The stockmanager-deployment.yaml, storefront-deployment.yaml and zipkin-deployment.yaml files contain the deployments.
 These files are in the helidon-kubernetes folder (***not*** the base-kubernetes folder) The following is the core contents of storefront-deployment.yaml file (actually the file has substantial amounts of additional content that is commented out, but we'll get to that when we look at other parts of the lab later on, If you do look at the file itself for now ignore everything that's commented out with #)